matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 The field `l1BatchTxIndex` returns the transaction position among all of the batch transactions.

 ## Block processing time

-**TODO**
-- explain blocks/batch timing:
--- blocks are processed immediately; once we decentralize the system, block time will be a couple of seconds, for the actors to achieve consensus
+Transactions are processed immediately by the operator and added to blocks, which are then generated.
+Once the system operation will become fully decentralised, block time will take a couple of seconds, as the involved entities need to achieve consensus.

--- batch time depends on the system activity -- the more active the system is, the faster we <em>seal</em> a batch. explain the seal criteria
+Batch time, in general, depends on the system activity - the more active the system has, the faster we <em>seal</em> a batch.

-refer to the tx status here: https://v2-docs.zksync.io/dev/fundamentals/zkSync.html#zksync-in-comparison

-DELETE THIS:

-The batch size is limited due to the following:
-1. For small L1 batches, a prover can produce proofs in an adequate amount of time.
-2. The required gas for the transaction to commit the L1 batch on the L1 contract must not exceed the permitted gas for the L1 block.
-Because that gas depends on L1 batch size, capacity is constrained.

-L1 batches are sealed for two reasons:

-1. The capacity is reached (well, because we can't send an L1 batch that exceeds capacity).
-2. Timeout has passed.
-We do not have a precise estimate on the timeout for now.
-Users require a timeout season to ensure that their transactions become final on L1 on time.
-Imagine if there weren't a timeout, users would send some transactions, and the load would be very low to fill an L1 batch capacity, resulting in users waiting for finality for days.
+There are several criteria for sealing a block, which we defer from explaining in detail here, as the system is still under testing and these may change.
+In general, a batch will get sealed when:
+1. The batch ``capacity''' is reached.
+Capacity includes L1 gas used, L2 ergs consumed and several other parameters.
+2. The batch timeout has passed.

+After submitting transactions, users can check where in the process their transaction is as explained [here](../../fundamentals/zkSync.md#zksync-overview).

 ### Hashes